 Bodyparameter consisting of the message text you want to send.

 MediaUrlparameter consisting of the URL of the media you wish to send out with the message.

 Notice: Media files must be accessible by Twilio's proxy servers.
 Local files on your desktop are likely unaccessible via these methods, but may be uploaded to Twilio Assets for sending.
 For more information on supported file types, please see Twilio Programmable SMS Supported File Types and Size Limits for MMS Media Messages.

 Here’s an example cURL script:

-Another easy to use example for sending messages is the API Explorer in Console.
-Just login to your Twilio account, and then select Runtime > API Explorer.
-From here, you can send a message using the fields and drop-down menus.
+Another convenient tool for sending messages is the API Explorer in Console.
+From here, you can send a message using easy to update fields and drop-down menus.
 You can even see the code change in real-time as your adjust the parameters.
-Click here to try it yourself: API Explorer Create a Message.
+Click here to try it yourself: API Explorer - Create a Message.

 Notice: The API Explorer will reach its End of Life on December 15th, 2023, and will no longer be accessible after this date.
 For alternatives, please visit our API Reference docs.